moefrumkin/droplet/README.md

 ## Specification

-A program in Droplet has three main types of structures, [Functions](#Functions), [Statements](#Statements), and [Expressions](#Expressions), which are built out of each other and [Tokens](#Tokens).
+A program in Droplet has three main types of structures: [Functions](#Functions), [Statements](#Statements), and [Expressions](#Expressions), which are built out of each other and [Tokens](#Tokens).

-A program can either be a single function, or a list of functions.
+A program can either be a single function or a list of functions.
 The program entry point must be a parameterless function.
 In the case of a single function program, the single function is treated as the entry point.
 Otherwise, there must be a function called ```main``` which is treated as the entry point.

 ### Tokens

-A Token is the smallest lexical unit Droplet.
-There are seven different types of Tokens in Droplet:
+A token is the smallest lexical unit in Droplet.
+There are seven different types of tokens in Droplet:

 - ```WHITESPACE```: Spaces, tabs, or newline symbols which are ignored during parsing
 - ```KEYWORD```: The words ```return```, ```while```,```if```,```let```, and```def```, which introduce certain structures